dancaron/Django-Rapid-Deploy/README.md

 ### How to Setup Your Django Environment Using Djangogo

-1. Spin up an instance of Ubuntu, on Linode, AWS, or Digital Ocean.
+1. Spin up an instance of Ubuntu, on Linode, Google Cloud, AWS, or Digital Ocean.
-2. Login as root, paste djangogo.sh into your favorite server side editor.
+2. Login as root, clone or paste djangogo.sh into your favorite server side editor.
 3. Edit the configuration variables at the top of the script and save the file.
-4. Run the script as root with: "chmod +x djangogo.sh; ./djangogo.sh"
+4. Run the script as root with: ```chmod +x djangogo.sh; ./djangogo.sh```
 5. Grab your favorite beverage, take a sip, browse to your IP address on completion.

 ### Notes
 When software is being upgraded, you may be asked a few questions.
 The defaults will work just fine.
 I've seen this happen with Grub.
 Also, you may be asked to enter in a password and during the user account creation step.
+If you want to install an SSL certificate, you'll need to point your domain to your IP then run ```sudo certbot --nginx -d yourdomain.com -d www.yourdomain.com```

 ### Relevant Paths